 DETROIT – Welcome to Tuesday night, Motown.

-Saturday and Sunday become warm and breezy.
+Saturday and Sunday will be mostly sunny, warm and delightful.
 Highs will be in the low 80s.
-For now, rain is possible, but this could change.

 Remember to download the FREE Local4Casters weather app -- it’s easily one of the best in the nation.
 Just search your app store under WDIV and it’s right there available for both iPhones and Androids!
 Or click the appropriate link below.